Milice

-The Milice française (French Militia), generally called la Milice (lit. 'the militia'; /fr/), was a political paramilitary organization created on 30 January 1943 by the Vichy régime (with German aid) to help fight against the French Resistance during World War II.
+The Milice française (/fr/, 'French Militia'), generally called la Milice (/fr/, 'The Militia'), was a political paramilitary organization created on 30 January 1943 by the Vichy régime (with German aid) to help fight against the French Resistance during World War II.
 The Milice's formal head was Vichy France's Prime Minister Pierre Laval (in office 1942 to 1944), although its chief of operations and de facto leader was Secretary General Joseph Darnand.
 The Milice participated in summary executions and assassinations, helping to round up Jews and résistants in France for deportation.
 It was the successor to Darnand's (SOL) militia (founded in 1941).
 The was the Vichy régime's most extreme manifestation of fascism.

-Ultimately, Darnand envisaged the as a fascist single-party political movement for the French State.
+Ultimately, Darnand envisaged the as a fascist single-party political movement for Vichy France.